InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/dsa_transparency.md

 This specification is stewarded by IAB Tech Lab's <a href="https://iabtechlab.com/working-groups/global-privacy-working-group/">Global Privacy Working Group</a>.
 IAB Tech Lab and <a href="https://iabeurope.eu">IAB Europe</a> will continue partnership to steward this solution.
 IAB Tech Lab will maintain the technical specifications.
 IAB Europe will provide policy guidance, such as implementation guidelines.

 <h2>Introduction</h2>
-<p>The Digital Services Act (DSA) was adopted in October 2022, and the date of applicability for Platform companies is 16 February 2024.&nbsp; Along with the Digital Markets Act (DMA), the DSA is intended to improve the confidence of both private consumers and business users of Online Platforms in the products and services they access via those platforms, as well as the advertising they are exposed to on them, and to ensure a level playing field between platforms.&nbsp; The DSA lays down transparency obligations in relation to advertising; these obligations apply to Online Platforms, &ldquo;Very Large Online Platforms&rdquo; (VLOPs), and &ldquo;Very Large Online Search Engines&rdquo; (VLOSEs) as defined by the Digital Services Act.&nbsp;&nbsp;</p>
+<p>The Digital Services Act (DSA) was adopted in October 2022, and the date of applicability for Platform companies is 16 February 2024.&nbsp; Along with the Digital Markets Act (DMA), the DSA is intended to improve the confidence of both private consumers and business users of Online Platforms in the products and services they access via those platforms, as well as the advertising they are exposed to on them, and to ensure a level playing field between platforms.&nbsp; The DSA lays down transparency obligations concerning advertising; these obligations apply to Online Platforms, &ldquo;Very Large Online Platforms&rdquo; (VLOPs), and &ldquo;Very Large Online Search Engines&rdquo; (VLOSEs) as defined by the Digital Services Act.&nbsp;&nbsp;</p>
 <p>Article 26 of the DSA requires Online Platforms to ensure that users have real-time access to certain elements of information about any ad shown to them on an Online Platform:</p>
 <ul>
 <li>That the ad is indeed an ad;</li>